 Access to the Robotic Process Automation (RPA) is restricted to users that have the software installed on their PCs and that have access to a valid license key.
-A Service Request must be submitted within the Hewlett Packard Service Manager (HPSM) to initiate the installation of the RPA software and it must be approved by management within the Operations Support Division.
-Information Security Services (ISS) is responsible for installing the software for individual users.
+A Service Request must be submitted within the Hewlett Packard Service Manager (HPSM) to initiate the installation of the RPA software and it must be approved by management within the OSD.
+ISS is responsible for installing the software for individual users.
 Additionally, a valid license key must be entered by each user in order to access the software.
-Service requests are entered to grant users access to the RPAdmin Active Directory (AD) group, which grants access to the restricted shared network drive location where the license keys necessary to access the RPAs are stored.
+Service requests are entered to grant users access to the RPAdmin Active Directory (AD) group, which in turn grants access to the restricted shared network drive location where the license keys necessary to access the RPAs are stored.
 Access to AD groups are reviewed annually.

 Access and roles for the Production region of the KOFAX Management Console is restricted via Lightweight Directory Access Protocol (LDAP) groups.
-A Service Request must be submitted within HPSM to initiate adding a user to the applicable LDAP group, which must be approved by management within the Operations Support Division.
+A Service Request must be submitted within HPSM to initiate adding a user to the applicable LDAP group, which must be approved by management within the OSD.
 Access to the needed LDAP groups is granted by ISS with an approved Service Request.
 In production, the administrative role is given to authorized non-developers.
 This role allows users to upload RPAs, create schedules for RPAs, and execute RPA runs.
-This role also allows for configuration changes.
-Authorized developer users within the Digital Workforce Support Team (DWST) are granted a similar role in production, which is a view only role that does not allow for the upload, scheduling/execution of RPAs, or configuration changes.
+This role allows for configuration changes.
+Authorized developer users within the DAB are granted a similar role in production, which is a view only role that does not allow for the upload, scheduling/execution of RPAs, or configuration changes.

-- Review and approve listings of users with current Oracle, PRISM, webTA, ConcurGov, IPP, OneStream, and HRConnect access to ensure appropriateness and provide changes to ARC in a timely manner. - Timely notify ARC regarding exiting employees. - Notify ARC timely of any changes to HRConnect authorized approvers. - Ensure all personnel actions are submitted in HRConnect timely.
+- Review and approve listings of users with current Oracle, OBI, PRISM, webTA, ConcurGov, IPP, OneStream, and HRConnect access to help ensure appropriateness and provide changes to ARC in a timely manner. - Timely notify ARC regarding exiting employees. - Notify ARC timely of any changes to HRConnect authorized approvers. - Help ensure all personnel actions are submitted in HRConnect timely.